Romdhani-void/Romdhani-void/README.md

 ### What I’m Building & Learning

-- DevOps pipelines : automated deployments, infrastructure as code
-- IoT prototypes & integrations
+DevOps skills : I can confidently handle the full pipeline from development to deployment, now I'm improving the security layer.
-- Improving backend scalability & reliability
+Improving backend scalability and reliability for microservices infrastructures.
-- Exploring **Go** and edge computing architectures
+Further enhancing my Bash skills for clean deployments.